patrick-kidger/equinox/equinox/internal/README.md

 **loop/** A while loop which may be backpropagated through, using an online checkpointing scheme.
 Also implements a recursive checkpointed ("treeverse") scan.

 **errors.py:** Runtime errors.
 For verifying arguments or for checking that a computation succeeded.
-Only tested on CPU.
+Should work on CPUs or GPUs; will probably not work on TPUs.

 **noinline.py:** MLIR sub-graphs.
 Can reduce compile times by removing the inlining of a function called repeatedly.
 Also makes it possible to iteratively recompile: change and recompile just the sub/super-computation, without needing to recompile the whole computation graph.
 Only tested on CPU.